Dannie55/alx-system_engineering-devops/README.md

 ![image](https://user-images.githubusercontent.com/105589308/194436026-19c03a0c-94db-47d9-9b72-36d9fbe5cb44.png)

 A shell script is program composed of a series of operating system commands that are executed by the command-line interpreter or the shell in sequence.
-It is called a shell script because the individual commands are combined to form a "script" that the shell follows and executes, very much like how an actor/actress follows the script written for him/her.
+It is called a shell script because the individual commands are combined to form a "script" that the shell follows and executes.
 A shell script is useful for repetitive tasks that would become time consuming if manually typed in then executed one at a time.
 For example, programmers and developers use shell scripts to automate their code compile process so that instead of typing in a series of long commands, they just execute the shell script.
 This is especially helpful for them because they often compile and test code, sometimes multiple times, in one single minute.

 ![image](https://user-images.githubusercontent.com/105589308/194436159-9f69ca49-69c3-4b81-ac3f-9302c2e023f0.png)